Critical Care Anesthesia Fellowship

 - Medical school listed in the World Health Organization Directory of Medical Schools

-Applicants must have also completed an anesthesia residency program accredited by one of the following:
+Applicants must have also completed one of the following:

 All residents, clinical fellows, research fellows and staff who are not United States citizens and do not have a green card must have the appropriate visa in order to receive a Mass General appointment.

 For questions regarding a J-1 visa, please call the Mass General Registrar/Credentialing Office at 617-726-5316.
 Questions on all other types of visas should be directed to the Partners International Office at 617-726-9211.